 - The OVA and later television series, Kidou Shinsengumi Moeyo Ken deals with female (supposedly lineal) descendants of the original leaders of the Shinsengumi.

-- NHK aired a live action drama simply called NHK Shinsengumi.
+- NHK aired a live action drama in 2004 simply called Shinsengumi!.

-- Movies centered on the Shinsengumi include the 1969 film Shinsengumi (also known as Band of Assassins), Nagisa Oshima's Gohatto and Mibu Gishi Den (When the Last Sword Is Drawn).
+- Movies centered on the Shinsengumi include the 1969 film Shinsengumi (also known as Band of Assassins) starring Toshiro Mifune as Kondō Isami, Nagisa Oshima's Gohatto and Mibu Gishi Den (When the Last Sword Is Drawn).

 - The organization of the Gotei 13 in Bleach seems quite similar to the shinsengumi.
 In addition to being divided into "Captains" and "Divisions", later chapters reveal that the initial group were "defenders of the peace" in name only were bloodthirsty Knights Templar like the shinsengumi.
 It is unclear, however, whether the organization was actually were based on them.